eEcoLiDAR/infrastructure/platform/README.md

 ### Existing platform
-To use an existing plattform, download the `zip` file from [eEcolidar's SURFsara Grid Storage](https://webdav.grid.surfsara.nl/pnfs/grid.sara.nl/data/projects.nl/eecolidar/01_Work/SURFSara_HPCcloud_Clusters/) with its configuration parameters.
+To use an existing platform, download the `zip` file from [eEcolidar's SURFsara Grid Storage](https://webdav.grid.surfsara.nl/pnfs/grid.sara.nl/data/projects.nl/eecolidar/01_Work/SURFSara_HPCcloud_Clusters/) with its configuration parameters.
 Each `zip` file is protected with a password, it can be requested from the SURFsara HPCcloud account admin. the following table indicates which `zip` name for each cluster.

 Cloud provider | Cluster name | tar files'name | VM Template's used
 --- | --- | --- | ---